 The sexologist can usually feel the plaques on the penis regardless of whether it is erect or not.
 If the sexologist needs to examine the penis during an erection, they will give the patient an injectable medication that will cause an erection.

-The Sexologist Dr. P K Gupta might also ask the patient to take photos of his erect penis at home to assess the curvature during follow-up visits.
+The Sexologist in Delhi Dr. P K Gupta might also ask the patient to take photos of his erect penis at home to assess the curvature during follow-up visits.

 Treatment for Peyronie’s disease?

 The goal of treatment is to reduce pain, achieve a straight or nearly straight penis, and restore and maintain the ability to have sexual intercourse.